trevor-vaughan/pupmod-simp-compliance_markup/README.md

-Enforcement, when using the profiles baked into the `compliance_markup` module, will only apply to classes that are included **after** `compliance_markup::pre_hook`.
+Enforcement, when using the profiles baked into the `compliance_markup` module, will only apply to classes that are included **after** `compliance_markup::enforcement_helper`.
 This is an unfortunate side effect of Puppet 4.9+

 ## Development

 Patches are welcome to the code on the [SIMP Project Github](https://github.com/simp/pupmod-simp-compliance_markup) account.
 If you provide code, you are guaranteeing that you own the rights for the code or you have been given rights to contribute the code.

 ### Acceptance tests